nelioyann/social-credit-scale/readme.md

+# Study on the Social Credit System

+> The objective was to build an app for assessing a virtual score.
+> These questions are arbitrary and do not reflect the currently implimented system.

 Each citizen is assigned 1000 points, constantly monitored to judge their behavior, and rated accordingly.

+### Sample

-Do you regularly visit your aging parents ?
+- Do you regularly visit your aging parents ?
-Did you ever cheat in an online game or download one illegally ?
+- Did you ever cheat in an online game or download one illegally ?
-Did you help the poor during recently (by giving a coin for example) ?
+- Did you help the poor during recently (by giving a coin for example) ?

 Questions